whyNot077/Minishell/README.md

 </details>

-Minishell is created in the following steps.
+Making a simple shell consists of the following steps.

 (1) Receive commands from the terminal using readline().
 (2) Lexical analysis: The received commands are split into token units and semanticised.